ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ### Design Rationale

-Considering the possible variants discussed above, it must always be ensured that the same HASH_INPUT value is used as input for generating the token hash by the AS that has issued the access token and by the registered devices to which the access token pertains (both Client and RS).
+Considering the possible variants discussed above, it must always be ensured that the same HASH_INPUT value is used as input for generating the token hash of a given access token, by the AS that has issued the access token and by the registered devices to which the access token pertains (both Client and RS).

 This is achieved by building HASH_INPUT according to the content of the 'access_token' parameter in the AS-to-Client responses, since that is what all among the AS, the Client, and the RS are able to see.